Jabher/cornerjs/README.md

 Most of JS libs are just something binded to DOM element, so stop lying to yourself: HTML-only api will make your lib more beautiful.

 CornerJS has just 8kb (2.5kb gzipped) footprint, so you can include it care-free in your lib.
 If you are relying upon latest browsers that support **MutationObserver**, you can just use **/src/corner.js**, which is 2.5kb minified (without gzip).

+CornerJS may be installed as ordinary JS library (window.directive function will be available) or npm/browserify package.

 How to really use it?